florianehmann/NLP-Playground/README.md

 ### Setting Up the Environment

-To use this project, first set up a conda environment using
+To use this project, first set up a conda environment.
+If your machine doesn't have a GPU, use

-    $ conda env create -f environment.yml
+    $ conda env create -f environment-cpu.yml

-This environment assumes you have NVIDIA GPU that can run CUDA 12.1.
+If your machine has an NVIDIA GPU that can run CUDA 12.1, use

+    $ conda env create -f environment-cuda12.1.yml

 ### Performing the Fine-Tuning